-There have been significant fuel reduction projects on three City-owned wildland urban interface properties as well as on private, industrial forest, state, county and federal lands in the immediate vicinity of Libby.
 Treating fuel hazards in the immediate area around structures to reduce fire intensity can drastically improve the chances of their survival.
-These measures, however, do little to protect other values at risk, some of which may be equally or more important aneighborhood from or community standpoint.
+These measures, however, do little to protect other values at risk, some of which may be equally or more important from a neighborhood or community standpoint.